sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

 ..
 [GS1999] Venkatesan Guruswami and Madhu Sudan, Improved Decoding of
             Reed-Solomon Codes and Algebraic-Geometric Codes, 1999

 ..
+[GT1996] \P. Gianni and B. Trager.
+"Square-free algorithms in
+            positive characteristic".
+Applicable Algebra in Engineering,
+            Communication and Computing, 7(1), 1-14 (1996)

+..
 [GT2014] \M.S.
 Gowda and J. Tao.
 On the bilinearity rank of a
             proper cone and Lyapunov-like
             transformations.
 Mathematical Programming, 147 (2014)